 The Public Service Loan Forgiveness (PSLF) program was developed to provide debt relief for public servants, like firefighters, nurses, and teachers, by canceling their federal student loans after ten years of public service.
-But around 98% of people who applied for PSLF in 2021 were rejected.
+But around 98% of people who applied for PSLF in the first part of 2021 were rejected.
 (See Federal Public Service Loan Forgiveness Data, April 2021).
 This rate is similar to the rejection rate in all other years since the program was created.

 Most applications were denied due to borrowers not meeting program requirements for reasons like not having eligible student loans, failing to make 120 qualifying payments, or not working for a qualified employer.
 Other applications were denied because of missing or incomplete information on an employment certification form.
 So, to help more borrowers qualify for loan forgiveness, the U.S. Department of Education announced a complete overhaul of the PSLF program, which will happen over the upcoming year.